hossamedhat/hossamedhat/README.md

 - 👋 Hi, I’m Hossam Medhat
-- 👀 I’m interested in Android developer.
+- 👀 I’m interested in Android developer and AI.
-- 🌱 I’m currently learning AI and Mobile Development.
+- 🌱 I’m currently learning Flutter and Backend.
-- 💞️ I’m looking to collaborate on high companies.
-- 📫 How to reach me by sending email hossammedhat2000@gmail.com ..
+- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/hossam-medhat-03a559220/) , [Gmail](https://mail.google.com/mail/u/0/#inbox).

 <!---
 hossamedhat/hossamedhat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.